ppy/osu-wiki/wiki/Tournaments/TMC/4th/en.md

 #### Group Stage & Playoffs

-1. The win conditions and mappool format for the bracket stages will be as follows:
+1. Below are the win conditions and mappool format for each of the bracket stages:

 | Round | Best of | Maps | Types |
 | :-: | :-: | :-: | :-- |